anaufalm/documentation/administration/server-configuration.md

 find data custom -type d -exec chmod 775 {} + && find data custom -type f -exec chmod 664 {} +;
 ```

-All files should be owned and group-owned by the webserver process.
-It can be “www-data”, “daemon”, “apache”, “www”, etc.
-Note: On Bitnami Stack, files should be owned and group-owned by “daemon” user.
-Note: On shared hosts, files should be owned and group-owned by your user account.
 Semua file harus dimiliki dan milik-kelompok oleh proses webserver.
 Bisa berupa "www-data", "daemon", "apache", "www", dll.
 Catatan: Di Bitnami Stack, file harus dimiliki dan milik-kelompok oleh pengguna "daemon".
 Catatan: Pada host bersama, file harus dimiliki dan milik-grup oleh akun pengguna Anda.

-To set the owner and group-owner, execute these commands in the terminal:
 Untuk mengatur pemilik dan milik-grup, jalankan perintah ini di terminal:

 ```